martin12333/Readable-Lisp-S-expressions/Retort.md

 This property is typically called "homoiconicity", and is very rare among programming languages.
 Lisps are one of the very few language groups that are homoiconic, and it's why Lisps are still used, decades after their development.

-Steele and Gabriel are correct in stating that there have been many efforts to create readable Lisp formats, and they all failed because they did not create formats that accurately represented the programs as data structures.
-These other notations typically tried to just directly copy existing syntaxes like Fortran's or Algol's, with the notation that they would be "easier to read".
-They all failed.
-One reason was that when the semantics changed underneath, their syntax could not easily access the new capabilities, and the constant maintenance eventually caused the approach to fail.

 The whole point of a Lisp-like language is that you *can* treat code as data, and data as code.
 Any notation that makes this difficult means that you lose Lisp's advantages.
 Homoiconicity is critical if you're going to treat a program as data.
 To do so, you must be able to easily "see" the program's format.
 If you can, you can do amazing manipulations.

-But what Gabriel and Steele failed to appreciate in their paper is that ***it's possible to have both homoiconicity and a more readable notation***.

-At the time, no one understood why the previous efforts at readable Lisps failed.
+Steele and Gabriel are correct in stating that there have been many efforts to create readable Lisp formats, and they all failed because they did not create formats that accurately represented the programs as data structures.
+These other notations typically tried to just directly copy existing syntaxes like Fortran's or Algol's, with the notation that they would be "easier to read".
+They all failed.
+One reason was that when the semantics changed underneath, their syntax could not easily access the new capabilities, and the constant maintenance eventually caused the approach to fail.
+There is also a more general problem: It is difficult to manipulate programs-as-data when you cannot easily perceive the programs as data.

 Now that we have a good diagnosis for why these previous efforts failed, we can avoid their mistakes!
+In short, any Lisp notation *must* be homoiconic.
 We thank Gabriel, Steele, and others, who had this key insight.
 This insight is absolutely necessary for any future effort to even have a chance to succeed.

-Unfortunately, their paper presumed that this readability problem was unsolvable, and that strong claim has meant that people who **could** have solved this problem in the past didn't even try.
+But what Gabriel and Steele failed to appreciate in their paper is that ***it's possible to have both homoiconicity and a more readable notation***.
+Unfortunately, their paper appears to quietly assume that a homoiconic notation *has* to have poor readability.
+That assumption has meant that people who **could** have solved this problem in the past didn't even try.
 After all, why work on an impossible problem?

 But now that we know why past efforts failed, we have a better chance at solving the problem.
 So let's solve the problem.